vaporif/vaporif/README.md

 ## Hey

 15 years building software.
 Currently focused on cross-chain infrastructure — Solana, Eth, Cosmos, IBC.
 Rust and Go.
-Blockchain, AI tooling, dev tools, and music software.
+Blockchain, AI inference, AI tooling, other dev tools, and music software.

 Previously built and led engineering teams, ran DevOps dept, did architecture and presales at a consultancy for 7 years before moving into blockchain.